velocitek/Velocitool/README.md

 Check on github that your version number made it there.

-## Build the Mac OSX application

-Run:

-    make clean
-    make release

-## For distribution to users

-Get the `.dmg` file in `distribution/dmg`.

-Note: CI is unable to properly prepare the DMG (see below) so you will need to rerun the DMG build script on a developer computer.

-- Get the .app file from Continuous Integration Server
-- Run cd dmg-maker-bash && ./create-and-sign-dmg.sh "../distribution/dmg/VelocitekControlCenter.ipa/Velocitek Control Center.app" ../distribution/dmg/VelocitekControlCenter.dmg

-## For AppStore

-- Get the `.ipa` file in `distribution/appstore`.
-- Create a new release in Apple Developer Portal
-- Upload the IPA using Apple's Transporter (or use `make appstoreupload` to upload from command line)

 ## Continuous Integration

 This project is built automatically by Github Actions.